thoughtbot/ruby-science/release/ruby-science.md

-Now that parsing email lists is [moved out of our controller](https://github.com/thoughtbot/ruby-science/commit/0fefb969), let's extract and delegate the only method in the controller which depends on `invalid_recipients`:
+Now that parsing email lists is [moved out of our controller](https://github.com/thoughtbot/ruby-science/commit/0fefb969), let's extract and delegate the only method in the controller that depends on `invalid_recipients`:

 ```ruby